 Section 5: Testimonial / letter of recommendation

-One letter of recommendation from employer, professional colleague or business partner outlining your demonstrated leadership ability.
+One letter of recommendation from an employer, professional colleague or business partner outlining your demonstrated leadership ability.
+Please note we’ve heard this can be one of the more time-consuming aspects of the application, so you’ll want to get an early start on this.